ooper1234/Youtube2Mp4/README.md

 # Youtube2Mp4
-this project is python that do youtube to mp4 you need to install pt_dlp and shutil
+this project is python that do youtube to mp4 you need to install yt_dlp and shutil